 lspci | grep -i nvidia

-docker run --runtime=nvidia --rm nvidia/cuda nvidia-smi
+docker run --gpus all --rm nvidia/cuda nvidia-smi

 Examples using GPU-enabled images